Flowduino/EventDrivenSwift/README.md

 ### Dispatch
 *Dispatch* is a term comparable to *Broadcast*.
-When we *Dispatch* an *Event*, it means that we are sending that information to every `EventReceiver` (see next section) that is listening for that *Event type*.
+When we *Dispatch* an *Event*, it means that we are sending that information to every `EventThread` (see next section) that is listening for that *Event type*.

 Once an *Event* has been *Dispatched*, it cannot be cancelled or modified.
 This is by design.
 Think of it as saying that "you cannot unsay something once you have said it."

 *Events* can be *Dispatched* from anywhere in your code, regardless of what *Thread* is invoking it.
 In this sense, *Events* are very much a **fire and forget** process.

-### `EventReceiver`
+### `EventThread`
-An `EventReceiver` is a `class` inheriting the base type provided by this library called `EventReceiver`.
+An `EventThread` is a `class` inheriting the base type provided by this library called `EventThread`.

-Beneath the surface, `EventReceiver` descends from `Thread`, and is literally what is known as a `Persistent Thread`.
+Beneath the surface, `EventThread` descends from `Thread`, and is literally what is known as a `Persistent Thread`.
 This means that the `Thread` would typically exist either for a long as your particular application would require it, or even for the entire lifetime of your application.

-Unlike most Threads, `EventReceiver` has been built specifically to operate with the lowest possible system resource footprint.
-When there are no *Events* waiting to be processed by your `EventReceiver`, the Thread will consume absolutely no CPU time, and effectively no power at all.
+Unlike most Threads, `EventThread` has been built specifically to operate with the lowest possible system resource footprint.
+When there are no *Events* waiting to be processed by your `EventThread`, the Thread will consume absolutely no CPU time, and effectively no power at all.

-Once your `EventReceiver` receives an *Event* of an `Eventable` type to which it has *subscribed*, it will *wake up* automatically and process any waiting *Events* in its respective *Queue* and *Stack*.
+Once your `EventThread` receives an *Event* of an `Eventable` type to which it has *subscribed*, it will *wake up* automatically and process any waiting *Events* in its respective *Queue* and *Stack*.

-**Note:** any number of `EventReceiver`s can receive the same *Event*s.
+**Note:** any number of `EventThread`s can receive the same *Event*s.
 This means that you can process the same *Event* for any number of purposes, in any number of ways, with any number of outcomes.

 ### Event Handler (or Callback)
-When you define your `EventReceiver` descendant, you will implement a function called `registerEventListeners`.
-Within this function (which is invoked automatically every time an Instance of your `EventReceiver` descendant type is initialised) you will register the `Eventable` Types to which your `EventReceiver` is interested; and for each of those, define a suitable *Handler* (or *Callback*) method to process those *Events* whenever they occur.
+When you define your `EventThread` descendant, you will implement a function called `registerEventListeners`.
+Within this function (which is invoked automatically every time an Instance of your `EventThread` descendant type is initialised) you will register the `Eventable` Types to which your `EventThread` is interested; and for each of those, define a suitable *Handler* (or *Callback*) method to process those *Events* whenever they occur.

-You will see detailed examples of this in the **Usage** section of this document later, but the key to understand here is that, for each `Eventable` type that your `EventReceiver` is interested in processing, you will be able to register your *Event Handler* for that *Event* type in a single line of code.
+You will see detailed examples of this in the **Usage** section of this document later, but the key to understand here is that, for each `Eventable` type that your `EventThread` is interested in processing, you will be able to register your *Event Handler* for that *Event* type in a single line of code.

-This makes it extremely easy to manage and maintain the *Event Subscriptions* that each `EventReceiver` has been implemented to process.
+This makes it extremely easy to manage and maintain the *Event Subscriptions* that each `EventThread` has been implemented to process.

 ## Performance-Centric
 `EventDrivenSwift` is designed specifically to provide the best possible performance balance both at the point of *Dispatching* an *Event*, as well as at the point of *Processing* an *Event*.

 With this in mind, `EventDrivenSwift` provides a *Central Event Dispatch Handler* by default.
-Whenever you *Dispatch* an *Event* through either a *Queue* or *Stack*, it will be immediately enqueued within the *Central Event Dispatch Handler*, where it will subsequently be *Dispatched* to all registered `EventReceiver`s through its own *Thread*.
+Whenever you *Dispatch* an *Event* through either a *Queue* or *Stack*, it will be immediately enqueued within the *Central Event Dispatch Handler*, where it will subsequently be *Dispatched* to all registered `EventThread`s through its own *Thread*.

 This means that there is a near-zero wait time between instructing an *Event* to *Dispatch*, and continuing on in the invoking Thread's execution.

-Despite using an intermediary Handler in this manner, the time between *Dispatch* of an *Event* and the *Processing* of that *Event* by each `EventReceiver` is **impressively short!** This makes `EventDrivenSwift` more than useful for performance-critical applications, including videogames!
+Despite using an intermediary Handler in this manner, the time between *Dispatch* of an *Event* and the *Processing* of that *Event* by each `EventThread` is **impressively short!** This makes `EventDrivenSwift` more than useful for performance-critical applications, including videogames!

 ## Built on `Observable`
-`EventDrivenSwift` is built on top of our [`Observable` library](https://github.com/flowduino/observable), and `EventReceiver` descends from `ObservableThread`, meaning that it supports full *Observer Pattern* behaviour as well as *Event-Driven* behaviour.
+`EventDrivenSwift` is built on top of our [`Observable` library](https://github.com/flowduino/observable), and `EventThread` descends from `ObservableThread`, meaning that it supports full *Observer Pattern* behaviour as well as *Event-Driven* behaviour.

-Put simply: you can Observe `EventReceiver`s anywhere in your code that it is necessary, including from SwiftUI Views.
+Put simply: you can Observe `EventThread`s anywhere in your code that it is necessary, including from SwiftUI Views.

 This means that your application can dynamically update your Views in response to *Events* being received and processed, making your application truly and fully multi-threaded, without you having to produce code to handle the intra-Thread communication yourself.